Skip to primary navigation Skip to content Skip to footer

 RA also started a social enterprise to empower women further.
 The priority will be given to disadvantaged women.
 The COVID-19 pandemic led to the world’s population increase in face masks.
 However, we have also read or watched news reports of disposed used covers washed down to the oceans, damaging our environment.

-Raj knew about Hemp’s face masks upon brainstorming and market research – a natural for here.
+Upon brainstorming and market research, Raj knew about Hemp’s face masks – a natural for here.
 So he began to speak to Women’s organisations such as Amkas Nepal, which helps returnee Nepalese women (most of them are victims of Human Trafficking) to stand on their feet, creative hands of deaf women, and a woman-owned manufacturer of Hemp products from the underdeveloped Far West Nepal about manufacturing Hemp Facemasks.

 The plan was to sell these to the Hotels in our partnership to give their employees and guests these eco-friendly masks.
 The next step is approaching schools to provide these masks to their employees and students.
-But, unfortunately, the whole travel industry was completely halted for two years.
+But, unfortunately, the whole travel industry was halted entirely for two years.

 2023